Changissnz/nu_merchant_principal/README.md

 system outside of the context of the system, is a trait of an alliance dependent on their system erected, while tending to interests vested elsewhere.
-Once a workable system is intended to act in the accordance of the alliance's goals, the alliance is granted several freedoms.
+Once a workable system is intent on acting in the accordance of the alliance's goals, the alliance is granted several freedoms.
 The alliance does not need to expend as much cognitive effort, in the manner of roundabout calculations and extraneous